dlcastillop/final-countdown-js/README.md

   - `withLeadingZero`: a string indicating the current time of the stopwatch with leading zeroes where necessary.
   - `withoutLeadingZero`: a string indicating the current time of the stopwatch without leading zeros.
 - `isPaused`: a boolean value indicating if the stopwatch is currently paused.
-- `isOver`: a boolean value indicating if the stopwatch has finished running its course.
+- `isOver`: a boolean value indicating if the stopwatch has finished running.
 - `currentDays`: a number indicating the current value of the days on the stopwatch.
 - `currentHours`: a number indicating the current value of the hours on the stopwatch.
 - `currentMinutes`: a number indicating the current value of the minutes on the stopwatch.